citrusvanilla/tinyflux/docs/source/contributing-tooling.rst

 Coding Conventions
 ------------------

-TinyFlux mostly conforms to `PEP 8`_ for style, and `Google Python Style Guide`_ for docstrings.
+TinyFlux conforms to `PEP 8`_ for style, and `Google Python Style Guide`_ for docstrings.
 TinyFlux uses common developer tools to check and enforce this.
-These checks should be performed locally before pushing to GitHub, as they will be enforced with GitHub Actions (see ``.github/workflows`` in the TinyFlux GitHub repository for details).
+These checks should be performed locally before pushing to GitHub, as they will eventually be enforced with GitHub Actions (see ``.github/workflows`` in the TinyFlux GitHub repository for details).

 Formatting